-- 29.1 a) During each qualifying practice session cars will be weighed as follows: - i) At the pit entrance the organiser will provide a flat horizontal surface measuring 6m x 3m, this area will be used for the weighing procedure.
-After qualifying practice the weight of the cars may also be checked in parc fermé. - ii) Cars will be selected at random to undergo the weighing procedure.
-The FIA technical delegate will inform the driver by means of a red light at the pit entrance that his car has been selected for weighing. - iii) Having been signalled (by means of a red light), that his car has been selected for weighing, the driver will proceed directly to the weighing area and stop his engine. - iv) The car will then be weighed and the result given to the driver in writing. - v) If the car is unable to reach the weighing area under its own power it will be placed under the exclusive control of the marshals who will take the car to be weighed. - vi) A car or driver may not leave the weighing area without the consent of the FIA technical delegate. - vii) If a car stops on the circuit and the driver leaves the car, he must go to the weighing area immediately on his return to the pits in order for his weight to be established.

-- b) After the race each car crossing the Line may be weighed.
+- 29.1 The minimum weight of the car must be no less than 565 580 kg.
+This figure will take precedence over the Technical Regulations. - 29.2 a) During each qualifying practice session cars will be weighed as follows: - i) At the pit entrance the organiser will provide a flat horizontal surface measuring 6m x 3m, this area will be used for the weighing procedure.
+After qualifying practice the weight of the cars may also be checked in parc fermé.

+- ii) Cars will be selected at random to undergo the weighing procedure.
+The FIA technical delegate will inform the driver by means of a red light at the pit entrance that his car has been selected for weighing. - iii) Having been signalled (by means of a red light), that his car has been selected for weighing, the driver will proceed directly to the weighing area and stop his engine. - iv) The car will then be weighed and the result given to the driver in writing. - v) If the car is unable to reach the weighing area under its own power it will be placed under the exclusive control of the marshals who will take the car to be weighed. - vi) A car or driver may not leave the weighing area without the consent of the FIA technical delegate. - vii) If a car stops on the circuit and the driver leaves the car, he must go to the weighing area immediately on his return to the pits in order for his weight to be established. - b) After the race each car crossing the Line may be weighed.
 If a driver wishes to leave his car before it is weighed he must ask the technical delegate to weigh him in order that this weight may be added to that of the car.
-The technical delegate will then tell the driver his weight and, once the driver leaves parc fermé, this will be deemed implicit acceptance of the figure. - c) The relevant car may be excluded should its weight be less than that specified in Article 4.1 of the Technical Regulations when weighed under a) or b) above, save where the deficiency in weight results from the accidental loss of a component of the car. - d) No solid, liquid, gas or other substance or matter of whatsoever nature may be added to, placed on, or removed from a car after it has been selected for weighing or has finished the post-race scrutineering or during the weighing procedure.
+The technical delegate will then tell the driver his weight and, once the driver leaves parc fermé, this will be deemed implicit acceptance of the figure. - c) The relevant car may be excluded disqualified should its weight be less than that specified in Article 4.1 of the Technical Regulations when weighed under a) or b) above, save where the deficiency in weight results from the accidental loss of a component of the car. - d) No solid, liquid, gas or other substance or matter of whatsoever nature may be added to, placed on, or removed from a car after it has been selected for weighing or has finished the post-race scrutineering or during the weighing procedure.
 (Except by a scrutineer when acting in his official capacity). - e) Only scrutineers and officials may enter the weighing area.
-No intervention of any kind is allowed there unless authorized by such officials. - 29.2 In the event of any breach of these provisions for the weighing of cars the stewards may drop the driver such number of grid positions as they consider appropriate or exclude him from the race.

-Should a competitor damage the weighing scales through negligence sufficiently to render them unusable for the remainder of the practice session, then their practice times from that session will be disallowed and the competitor will be liable to the cost of any necessary repairs.
+No intervention of any kind is allowed there unless authorized by such officials. - 29.3 In the event of any breach of these provisions for the weighing of cars the stewards may drop the driver such number of grid positions as they consider appropriate or exclude disqualify him from the race. - Should a competitor damage the weighing scales through negligence sufficiently to render them unusable for the remainder of the practice session, then their practice times from that session will be disallowed and the competitor will be liable to the cost of any necessary repairs.